smspence/github-tutorial/README.md

 4. Check out github.com/explore.
 Find one open source project that's interesting to you and star it (maybe a tool that you've worked with).

-# All About Brynn
+# All About You

 1. Which Nanodegree have you taken?

   Android

 2. Which Octocat is your favorite?

   Baracktocat

 3. What text editor do you use?

   Android Studio and Sublime.
 Back in the day, Vim and Eclipse.

 4. What questions do you want to ask?